Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/areas.rst

 :kbd:`RMB` on the border opens the *Area Options*.

 Split Area
-   Shows a line that lets you select the area and position where to split.
+   Shows a indicator line that lets you select the area and position where to split.
-   :kbd:`Tab` switches between vertical/horizontal.
+   :kbd:`Tab` switches between vertical/horizontal. confirm, or cancel Join Area
-Join Area
    Shows the join direction overlay.